nikkopg/nikkopg/README.md

 ![Header](https://user-images.githubusercontent.com/70200533/151504053-ebdeacb2-7108-4381-b3d1-ea074306fe1e.jpg)
 # Hello, world! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Nikko.
-I'm from Indonesia, and currently as Research Software Engineer at Formulatrix Innovation Lab Indonesia.
-I'm obviously new here and intending to log my learnings, which may be also useful for someone out there.
 You can find me on [![Twitter][1.2]][1] Twitter, or on [![LinkedIn][2.2]][2] LinkedIn.

 <!-- links to social media icons -->